-(12D) Subregulation (12C) does not apply to quarries.

-(12E) Within twenty-one days from the date of proof of notification required in subregulations (12A), (12B) and (12C), an adjacent owner of full legal capacity may lodge an objection with the Authority, stating his grounds.

-(13) Notwithstanding subregulations (1), (2), (5), (7) and (9) and regulations 9(6), (7) and (8), 10, 12, 13, 14, 15, 23, 26 and 27, the Authority may grant planning permission to carry out development that does not comply with all or any of those provisions, with the exception of the number of permitted storeys in subregulation (2), if the Authority is satisfied that -

-- (a) the development is a Government-approved low cost housing programme; - (b) there is sufficient reason to grant a variance and an exceptional circumstance exists, which may include the fact that - - (i) the characteristics of the proposed development are consistent with the character of the surrounding area; - (ii) unusual terrain characteristics limit the site's development potential; or - (iii) the proposal will not be materially detrimental to persons residing or working in the vicinity, to the adjacent property, to the neighbourhood, or to the public welfare; or and, in the case of an application where lesser setbacks are proposed for a development or a lesser lot size is proposed for a development, the Authority shall in addition be satisfied that the adjoining property owners have been notified of the application.
+- (12D)Subregulation (12C) does not apply to quarries. - (12E)Within twenty-one days from the date of proof of notification required in subregulations (12A), (12B) and (12C), an adjacent owner of full legal capacity may lodge an objection with the Authority, stating that person's grounds. - (13) Notwithstanding subregulations (1), (2), (5), (7) and (9) and regulations 9(6), (7) and (8), 10, 12, 13, 14, 15, 23, 26 and 27, the Authority may grant planning permission to carry out development that does not comply with all or any of those provisions, with the exception of the number of permitted storeys in subregulation (2), if the Authority is satisfied that - (a) the development is a Government-approved low cost housing programme; - (b) there is sufficient reason to grant a variance and an exceptional circumstance exists, which may include the fact that - the characteristics of the proposed development are consistent with the character of the surrounding area; - (ii) unusual terrain characteristics limit the site's development potential; or - (iii) the proposal will not be materially detrimental to persons residing or working in the vicinity, to the adjacent property, to the neighbourhood, or to the public welfare; or - (c) the development is a planned area development pursuant to regulation 24 (1), and, in the case of an application where lesser setbacks are proposed for a development or a lesser lot size is proposed for a development, the Authority shall in addition be satisfied that the adjoining property owners have been notified of the application.